verhey/dotfiles/README.md

     * This is WIP-y, Apple seems to change what works and what doesn't with every MacOS version
     * If this fails before completing, you may need to manually run the two `iterm2` related commands at the bottom of the file
   * You may need to use the `iterm2` GUI to import the `profiles.json` file found in `install/macos/iterm2`

-## Installation - Ubuntu (WSL)

-* Note - this has not been tested on regular old Ubuntu, but I see no reason it wouldn't work.
-Just skip the part about copying the `wsl.conf` file since it's WSL-specific
-* From the `install` directory:
-  * Copy the Windows Subsystem for Linux (WSL) config file to `/etc/.`
-    * `cp ubuntu/wsl.conf /etc/wsl.conf`
-  * Run `ubuntu/configure_ubuntu` and let it do its thing
-  * From there you'll need to reboot, and then you should be able to run `zsh zshsetup` located in the `install/` directory
-* Optional - Windows Terminal Setup
-  * Install the Windows Terminal from the Microsoft Store
-  * Install the MesloLGF fonts manually to your *windows* installation (you can find their .ttf links in `install/ubuntu/configure_ubuntu`
-  * There is a profile for Windows Terminal included in `install/ubuntu/windows_terminal.json`
-  * This can be configured by copying to the settings directory windows terminal uses, which is at the time of writing this:
-    * `C:\Users\ME\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json`
-    * This is very likely to change, however, so I would recommend going via the UI to Preferences > Open JSON File and then just copying the contents